nodejs/node/doc/api/cluster.md

 continue to accept connections.
 If no workers are alive, existing connections will be dropped and new connections will be refused.
 Node.js does not automatically manage the number of workers, however.
-It is the application's responsibility to manage the worker pool based on it's own needs.
+It is the application's responsibility to manage the worker pool based on its own needs.